UTEP-CS-1/website/staging_labs/2/spec.md

 ### Optional challenge

+{: .note }
-_This question is an optional challenge.
+This question is an optional challenge.
 You can still receive full credit on the lab assignment if you skip it, but if you are finished early, you should give it a try!
-Not worth extra credit._
+Not worth extra credit.

 Open `Challenge.java` and implement the same logic, but you may only replace where it says `/*FIXME*/` in the starter code; you may not add additional `if` statements or clauses or any other lines of code.
 Ensure that the boolean conditions you fill-in do not perform any redundant checks.
 You will need to use compound boolean expressions.